 - Keep bird feeders and birdbaths clean and fresh to avoid spreading diseases that could infect migrating birds and thus spread to migratory flocks.

 - Use several methods to prevent bird-window collisions at home, and support "lights out" campaigns in local cities where office buildings can be a hazard to migrating birds.
 In large cities, volunteers are always welcome to patrol collision zones to collect stunned birds so they can be effectively rehabilitated.

 - Minimize or eliminate pesticide use and dispose of oil, lead, and other toxic materials safely and responsibly so there is no environmental contamination that can affect birds.
 If a spill occurs, participate in cleanup efforts can help protect both local and migratory birds.

 - Take steps to discourage feral cats and always keep pet cats indoors so they do not threaten birds.
 Dogs should always be closely supervised and leashed when near popular bird habitats as well.

 - Support strong enforcement of local hunting laws and measures to prevent poaching or illegal hunting activities.

 - Share your love of birds with friends and family members to introduce them to this rewarding hobby.
 This helps raise awareness of birds in every season and encourages more people to enjoy migration and protect migrating birds.

 Migration is a natural part of many birds' lives, but it is fraught with danger.
-By understanding the threats migrating birds face, it is possible for every birder to help their feathered friends complete these seasonal journeys safely.
+By understanding the threats migrating birds face, every birder can help their feathered friends complete these seasonal journeys safely.